andreevnick/robust-financial-portfolio-management-framework/docs/index.rst

 Robust Financial Portfolio Management Framework
 ===============================================

-This is a test version of documentation of :code:`robustportfolio` framework for solving Bellman-Isaacs equations in pricing and superhedging an option (or a portfolio) under a *guaranteed deterministic approach*.
+This is a test version of documentation of :code:`robustfpm` framework for solving Bellman-Isaacs equations in pricing and superhedging an option (or a portfolio) under a *robust financial portfolio management framework*.

 .. toctree::
    :maxdepth: 4